-4 out of 5 members of the Board are Independent Directors and are essential in providing unbiased and independent opinion, advice and judgement thus play a key role in corporate accountability.
-All Independent Directors act independently of Management and are not involved in any other relationship with the Group that may impair their independent judgement and decision-making.
+The presence of Independent Directors that make up more than half of the Board are vital in providing unbiased and independent opinion and judgement in board deliberations.
+The Independent Directors act independently of Management and are not engaged in the day to day operations of the Group.

 The main duties and responsibilities of the Board comprise the following:-

-- Setting the objectives, goals and strategic plan for the Group with a view to maximising shareholders' value; - Adopting and monitoring the progress of the Group's strategy, budgets, plans and policies; - Overseeing the conduct of the Group's business to evaluate whether the business is being properly managed to sustain the value for shareholders; - Considering and approving reserved matters covering corporate policies, material investment and acquisition/ disposal of assets; - Promoting better investor relations and shareholders communications; - Reviewing the adequacy and integrity of the Group's internal control systems and management information systems, including systems for compliance with applicable laws, regulations, rules, directives and guidelines; and - Ensuring that the Group's financial statements are true and fair and conform with the accounting standards.
+- > Setting the objectives, goals and strategic plan for the Group; - Adopting and monitoring the progress of the Group's strategy, budgets, plans and policies; - Overseeing the conduct of the Group's business and evaluating whether the business is being properly managed to sustain the value for shareholders; - Considering and approving reserved matters covering corporate policies, material investment and acquisition/ disposal of assets; - > Promoting better investor relations and shareholders' communications; - Reviewing the adequacy and integrity of the Group's internal control systems and management information systems, including systems for compliance with applicable laws, regulations, rules, directives and guidelines; and - > Ensuring that the Group's financial statements are true and fair and conform with applicable accounting standards.